FlorenceNway/sworn_members_data/README.md

+# Sworn members mini app

+Data are retrieved from the  API https://anapioficeandfire.com/api/houses/

 # UAT:

- *
- * 1. As a user, I should be able to see all Sworn Members
- * after the page has loaded.
+ 1. As a User, I should be able to see all Sworn Members after the page has loaded.
- * 2. When I type a query inside the input it should only
- * display members whose name includes the query
+ 2. When I type a query inside the input it should only display members whose name includes the query